 This is just a taste of what we have in store for 1.2.
 We’ll keep you updated as we move forward with planning for 1.2 in future blog posts.
 Expect 1.2 to drop in early spring.

-• David Fafard
+1. David Fafard on said:

 Great additions!
 Exciting time to be a JQM builder!